Updated May 4, 2023

-Type of fence:
+Type of Fence

-The most common types of fences are wood, vinyl, and chain-link.
-But there are many other kinds, too, like aluminum, PVC, wrought iron, and even bamboo.
+The most common types of fences are wood, vinyl, and chain-link, but there are many other kinds, too, like aluminum, PVC, wrought iron, and even bamboo.
 The removal process is different for each fence type, and they vary in difficulty to remove, too.

 To be frank, removing a fence isn't a fun job, and your attitude is just as important a tool as any.

 It takes time and a strong back to lift fence posts out of the ground, and if your fence is quite large, you may not have the necessary manpower and patience required to get it done.
 Honestly ask yourself whether or not you've got the consistent can-do attitude and strength needed for the job.